 - any proposals to the liquidator.

-Business operations must also be deregistered as a taxable entity at the National Tax Board.
+Business operations shall also be de-registered as a tax subject at the Swedish National Tax Board.
 This can be done via the online services provided by the Swedish National Tax Board on verksamt.se.

 Economic associations are normally wound up or dissolved via liquidation.

 This involves assets being used to pay debts, and any surplus is distributed in accordance with the articles of association.

 The association can go into liquidation on the basis of a decision taken at the general meeting of the association, or a decision taken by the district court or the Swedish Companies Registration Office.
 The board and the managing director become inactive immediately and are replaced by one or more liquidators.

 If a report concerning an economic association has not been submitted to the registration authority during the past 10 years, the Companies Registration Office can investigate whether the association is still conducting business.
 If it is not trading then it is removed from the register by the Companies Registration Office.
 The association is thereby dissolved.